RaulVS14/WordPress-Theme/README.md

 # Section: 2 - What You Need To Know About Bootstrap

 Lecture 3: What is Bootstrap?
 And Why Mastering It Will Save You Hundreds Of Hours

+# Section: 3 - What You Need To Know About WordPress

+Lection 4: What is WordPress?
+And Why You Should Care So Much About It